pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 * Use :class:`~pulpcore.plugin.models.ProgressBar` to report the progress of some steps if needed.

-There are several important aspects relevant to importer implementation which were briefly mentioned in the :ref:`understanding-models` section:
+There are several important aspects relevant to remote implementation which were briefly mentioned in the :ref:`understanding-models` section:

-* due to deduplication of :class:`~pulpcore.plugin.models.Content` and :class:`~pulpcore.plugin.models.Artifact` data, they may already exist and the importer needs to fetch and use them when they do.
+* due to deduplication of :class:`~pulpcore.plugin.models.Content` and :class:`~pulpcore.plugin.models.Artifact` data, they may already exist and the remote needs to fetch and use them when they do.
 * :class:`~pulpcore.plugin.models.ContentArtifact` associates
   :class:`~pulpcore.plugin.models.Content` and :class:`~pulpcore.plugin.models.Artifact`.
 If